Dutch grammar: Conditional

+Note that Dutch does not have the strict rule "preterite in subclause, conditional in main clause" found in English.
+While such usage is most common, the reverse is also possible as is using the conditional or preterite in both clauses.

 Progressive

 The progressive aspect indicates that an action is ongoing and in progress.
 It is formed using zijn + aan het + infinitive of action verb.
-It is equivalent to the English ‘be …-ing’ or ‘be in the middle of …-ing’, but is not used as often.
+It is equivalent to the English 'be ...-ing' or 'be in the middle of ...-ing', but is not used as often.